The main protagonist, Jamie Graham, is a high-society British boy.

 Hunger is a driving force for the boy, and he looks for opportunities.

-Gut’ feelings with intuition help Jamie to escape from a bigger evil – a Chinese street boy – and to join a smaller one – an American pragmatist Basie.
+Gut’s feelings help Jamie escape from a bigger evil – a Chinese street boy – and join a smaller one – an American pragmatist Basie.

-Basie share rice with Jamie not because of the compassion, but a cold calculation – to sell the boy ( a feature of Darks).
-But his plan failed.
+Basie shares rice with Jamie not because of compassion but a cold calculation – to sell the boy for a profit (slavery is a Darks’ feature).
+But fortunately, Basie’s plan failed.

-Meanwhile, death is all around, and Basie teaches Jim ( the nickname of Jamie) to get opportunities even from the dead, whether it be an extra potato or pair of golf shoes.
+Meanwhile, death is all around, and Basie teaches Jim (Jamie’s nickname) to get opportunities even from the dead, whether it be an extra potato or a pair of shoes.

 After that, we see the atomic bomb’s explosion in front of Jamie’s eyes.

-The boy – artist compares the flash of it with the snapshot done by God.
+The boy – an artist, compares the flash of it with the snapshot done by God.

 However, the end of the movie is happy – Jamie is reunited with his parents.

-Summing up, the “Empire of the Sun (1987)” based on a true story is a great film to be watched by the whole family.
+Summing up, the “Empire of the Sun (1987)” based on a true story, is a great film with spiritual elements to be watched by the whole family.